 We also believe that the use of fixed term tenancies can help ensure that properties adapted for use by occupants with a disability should continue to be made available for those who need adapted properties.
-In the past five years we have seen xxxx of new households move into adopted properties. (detail to be added following consultation)
+In the past five years we have seen 1159 of new households move into adopted properties.
+(Registered Providers have indicated that they currently have 2333 adapted properties throughout their stock.)